Anwarvic/anwarvic.github.io/README.md

 ## robots

-If you have a page <u>**with a layout**</u> that you want to make it not accessible to search engines, you can add the following line in the Front Matter of that page:
+If you have a page <u>**with a layout**</u> that you DON'T want it to be accessible to all search engines, you can add the following line in the Front Matter of that page:
 ```
 ---
 ...